Pentstark/Pentstark/src/content/blogs/esc1-adcs-misconfiguration.md

 ## Active Directory Certificate Services (AD CS) Templates

 Active Directory Certificate Services (AD CS) templates are predefined certificate request configurations that allow administrators to define the characteristics of certificates that will be issued by the CA (Certificate Authority).
-Templates serve as blueprints for different types of certificates and their properties, making it easier to manage and issue certificates with consistent settings across an organization’s PKI (Public Key Infrastructure).
+Templates serve as blueprints for different types of certificates and their properties, making it easier to manage and issue certificates with consistent settings across an organization’s PKI  Key Infrastructure).

 Administrators can streamline requesting, issuing, and managing certificates within an organization using templates.
 Templates ensure consistency, simplify the certificate issuance process, and help maintain security standards by enforcing specific configurations for different certifications.